Projects

 The Bayerische Staatsbibliothek has managed the Specialised Information Service for Musicology since 2014.
 Previously, the library had been responsible for the special subject-related collection field of musicology ("Sondersammelgebiet Musikwissenschaft") from 1949 to 2013.
 At the beginning of 2017, at the start of the 2nd funding phase of the Specialised Information Service, the Saxon State and University Library Dresden joined as project partner.

-The qualified information provision of the Specialised Information Service for Musicology encompasses the expansion of printed and electronic collections including their provision and long-term archiving, among others with the help of the FID licenses.
+The qualified information provision of the Specialised Information Service for Musicology encompasses the expansion of printed and electronic collections including their provision and long-term archiving, among other things with the aid of the FID licenses.

 FID licenses

-In addition, digital services for the musicological community are developed and operated.
-On the part of the Bayerische Staatsbibliothek these are the RISM Catalog, the search application musiconn.search, the sheet music search musiconn.scoresearch, the blog musiconn.kontrovers, the dissertation reporting office, the WebGuide Music including the archiving of internet resources.
+In addition, digital services are developed and operated for the musicological community.
+On the side of the Bayerische Staatsbibliothek, these are the RISM OPAC, the search application musiconn.search, the score search musiconn.scoresearch, the blog musiconn.kontrovers, the thesis registration office, the WebGuide Musik, including the archiving of Internet resources.

 RISM Catalog | musiconn.search | musiconn.scoresearch | musiconn.kontrovers | WebGuide Musik

-All services of the Specialised Information Service for Musicology are pooled under the musiconn homepage.
+All services of the Specialised Information Service for Musicology are pooled at the musiconn website.

 musiconn – Für vernetzte Musikwissenschaft (musiconn – Musicology connected)